adamrothman/advent-of-code/2018/day05/README.md

 - Removing all `C`/`c` units produces `dabAaBAaDA`.
 Fully reacting this polymer produces `daDA`, which has length 4.
 - Removing all `D`/`d` units produces `abAcCaCBAcCcaA`.
 Fully reacting this polymer produces `abCBAc`, which has length 6.

-In this example, removing all `C`/`c` units was best, producing the answer 4.
+In this example, removing all `C`/`c` units was best, producing the answer **4**.

-What is the length of the shortest polymer you can produce by removing all units of exactly one type and fully reacting the result?
+**What is the length of the shortest polymer you can produce** by removing all units of exactly one type and fully reacting the result?